GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - Given that..., when..., then....
 - **Source:** My Own Decision

+The tool MUST be available to downloaded as a ZIP file from the GitHub page and can be placed anywhere within the device's file storage (such as folders like Downloads, OS, etc.).
+- Category: Portability.
+- Given that the tool...., when the...., then.....
+- Given that..., when..., then....
+- **Source:** My Own Decision

 ## 7. Out of Scope (the Won't-Have List)

 Things a reasonable reader might expect and will not get in this release, each